justinmahar/lockblocks/README.md

 `FieldUpdate` is an object with the following fields:
 - `key: string` - The key of the field to update.
 Supports dot notation for nested fields (e.g. my.field.name)
 - `as: string` - *Optional.* When specified, this field name will be used in the target.
 Supports dot notation for nested fields (e.g. new.key.title).
 - Any of the `FieldUpdateOptions` fields.
+These only apply if the field is an object.
+Otherwise, it is simply replaced.

 `Reassignment` is an object with the following fields:
 - `from: string` - The previous field name.